wearenolte/Buster/readme.md

 node ./version.js
 ```

-Any of the previous examples it will create a new JSON file located on `./deploy.json` if something
+Any of the previous examples it's going to create a new JSON file located at `./deploy.json`.

-fails it will return a code of `1` and it will create an empty JSON object, and if everything was
+- if something fails it's goign to return a code of `1 and an empty JSON object is going to be created.
-correct it will return `0` and is going to create a JSON object with a `version` key on it.
+- if everything was correct it's going to return `0` a JSON object with a `version` is going to be
+  created.